jestjs/jest/docs/ExpectAPI.md

 ### `.toBeCloseTo(number, numDigits?)`

-Using exact equality with floating point numbers is a bad idea.
-Rounding means that intuitive things fail.
+Use `toBeCloseTo` to compare floating point numbers.

+The optional `numDigits` argument limits the number of digits to check **after** the decimal point.
+For the default value `2`, the test criterion is `Math.abs(expected - received) < 0.005` (that is, `10 ** -2 / 2`).

+Intuitive equality comparisons often fail, because arithmetic on decimal (base 10) values often have rounding errors in limited precision binary (base 2) representation.
 For example, this test fails:

 ```js
 test('adding works sanely with simple decimals', () => {